That's 6,700 families - with moms, dads, and kids - disrupted by the effects of addiction.

 The Harbor Light program at The Salvation Army Freedom Center is an intense, inpatient substance abuse treatment program.
 The program - one of the most respected in the country - also provides transitional services and employment training to help clients overcome their addiction and successfully transition back into their communities.

-Do you believe that a loved one, or perhaps even you, may have an alcohol or substance abuse problem?
-The Salvation Army Freedom Center offers comprehensive rehabilitation services.
+Rehabilitation Services - Do you believe that a loved one, or perhaps even you, may have an alcohol or substance abuse problem?
+The Salvation Army Freedom Center offers comprehensive rehabilitation services, including programs focusing on Anger Management, DUI Services, and Adolescent Substance Abuse Treatment.